erikd/http-proxy/README.txt

 A Haskell library for creating HTTP and HTTPS web proxies.
+Memory usage of the proxy scales with the number of simultaneous connections and should be independent of the size of either the POST request body or the response body.

 This library relies heavily on the following libraries: